In the UK we eat over 5 billion bananas every year. How much do you know about this delicious and versatile fruit?

 11. Panama disease is a major threat to the banana trade

-17 million tonnes of bananas are exported globally each year, almost all of which are Cavendish bananas.
-The current strain of the Panama disease attacks Cavendish bananas and some 10,000 hectares of Cavendish have already been destroyed.
-Experts warn that the fungus could spread to Latin America, where many of the bananas we buy come from.
+The current strain of the Panama disease – Tropical Fusarium 4 (TR4) - attacks Cavendish bananas and some 10,000 hectares of Cavendish have already been destroyed.
+TR4 has already hit Asia, and the first confirmed case in Colombia was found in 2019.
+This is of great concern to Fairtrade banana growers, as 90% of all Fairtrade bananas come from Latin America and the Caribbean.
 Scientists are attempting to create a robust variety that could replace the current crop.

 12. Fairtrade has improved the lives of banana farmers